vkareh/collagen-contact/README.md

 This module provides a contact form in a [Collagen.js](http://collagenjs.org) website.

-The contact form can now be found by navigating to `/contact` or by clicking on the "Contact" link in the top navigation bar.
+The contact form can be found by navigating to `/contact` or by clicking on the "Contact" link in the top navigation bar.

 ### Installation
 To install, run `npm install collagen-contact` and add